Skip to main content

 Testosterone in Men and Women

 In men, a significant portion of daily testosterone production is tied to sleep cycles.
-The persistent activation and suppression of deep sleep seen in chronic pain states can lead to a clinically significant reduction in testosterone levels.
-The symptoms of low testosterone—fatigue, low motivation, increased body fat, and a diminished sense of well-being—then become layered on top of the existing burden of chronic pain, creating a complex and debilitating clinical picture.
+The persistent HPA axis activation and suppression of deep sleep seen in chronic pain states can lead to a clinically significant reduction in testosterone levels.

-For many men, addressing the foundational sleep disruption is a critical first step, and in some cases, (TRT) may be a necessary intervention to break the cycle.
+For many men, addressing the foundational sleep disruption is a critical first step, and in some cases, Testosterone Replacement Therapy (TRT) may be a necessary intervention to break the cycle.
 By restoring testosterone to optimal levels, often using a protocol of Testosterone Cypionate combined with Gonadorelin to maintain the body’s natural signaling, we can help restore energy, improve muscle mass, and directly impact the sense of vitality that pain has eroded.

 In women, the hormonal interplay is equally complex.
 Testosterone is a vital hormone for women, contributing to libido, energy, and muscle tone.
 The sleep disruptions that are particularly common during the perimenopausal and postmenopausal transitions can exacerbate the decline in testosterone, worsening symptoms.
 Furthermore, the hormones progesterone and estrogen have their own relationship with sleep.